zigglzworth/GitHub-Trends/README.md

 The app is designed with simplicity, speed, and smoothness in mind.
 Technical choices in the app adhere to this guideline by being lightweight and intuitive

+The following pods were used:
+     SDWebImage - For loading and cahcing avatar images ReachabilitySwift - For detecting internet connectivity and displaying disconnection icon in the event of net loss

 # Trade-offs

 In storing favourites NSKeyedArchiver was used as it is simple and fast to implement, however with more time for development